-The nose is your central facial feature.
-Rhinoplasty can have a huge impact in many ways.
-Size and shape are important characteristics.
-Small adjustments make a big difference, and small precise adjustments are Dr. Laverson’s specialty!
-Every nose is different, so the procedure is planned with Dr. Laverson and individualized to your specifications.
+Your nose is central to your face, and dominates your visual.
+Size & shape are important.
+Small adjustments make big differences, and small precise adjustments are Dr. Laverson’s specialty!
+Each nose is unique.
+Your procedure is planned and individualized to your specifications.

 No feature influences facial beauty more than size and shape of the nose.
 Millimeters of skilled adjustment to nasal contour can beautify a face.
 Rhinoplasty is highly individualized, but several adjustments to the nose are most common.
 To create a “cute” nose for caucasian women, the most frequent change is lowering a small bump on top of the nose, narrowing the bridge of the nose, and refining the tip to be smaller, slightly raised, and delicate appearing.
 Eyes then seem larger and more radiant.
 For men, a strong, straight nose with an angular well defined tip is often preferred.
 Ethnic differences are important in planning, as well as your special desire.
 Dr. Laverson takes all data into account (your presenting features and desired result), and details are discussed in your consultation.
 Other possible changes are increasing or decreasing length and/or projection of the nose, raising the top of the nose with graft(s), narrowing and/or reshaping nostrils, and lowering or augmenting the root of the nose (between the eyes).
 Airway issues (obstruction with difficult breathing) may be addressed as well.
 Your rhinoplasty result may be simulated in our office with 3D Portrait technology to help you visualize expected results.
 Even more valuable is discussion of Dr. Laverson’s hand drawn proposed profile changes.
 He uses your photos as a beginning, and sketches expected results on acetate overlay.
 You decide whether or not the planned changes are what you want.
 When you and Dr. Laverson come to agreement about what should be done, he uses the diagram as a guide during your procedure to produce an outcome you’ll be pleased with.